aleph2c/ldea/README.md

 exit
 ```

-You can now ssh from your deployment machine to each of your deployment machines
+You can now ssh from your deployment machine to each of your other computers,
-without needing a password and with the option of forwarding your deployment
+without needing a password, and with the option of forwarding your deployment
 machine's ssh keys.
 Remember that ssh key forwarding is useful; you can pull
 done code from github on the remote machine as if it were the deployment
 machine.
-This keeps important keys off those remote machines.
+This keeps important keys off those other computers.

-If you want to remove the ability for someone to ssh onto the remove machine
+Now that you have set things up, you might want to remove the ability for
+someone to ssh onto the other computers, with a password.
+If this is the case,
-with a password, log back into it and:
+log back into each machine and do the following:

 ```
 sudo nano /etc/sshd/sshd_config